devploit/nomore403/README.md

   -t, --http-method string    Specify the HTTP method for the request (e.g., GET, POST).
 Default is 'GET'.
   -m, --max-goroutines int    Limit the maximum number of concurrent goroutines to manage load (default: 50). (default 50)
       --no-banner             Disable the display of the startup banner (default: banner shown).
-  -x, --proxy string          Specify a proxy server for requests, e.g., 'http://server:port'.
+  -x, --proxy string          Specify a proxy server for requests (e.g., 'http://server:port').
       --random-agent          Enable the use of a randomly selected User-Agent.
   -l, --rate-limit            Halt requests upon encountering a 429 (rate limit) HTTP status code.
   -r, --redirect              Automatically follow redirects in responses.
       --request-file string   Load request configuration and flags from a specified file.
-  -k, --technique strings     Specify one or more attack techniques to use (e.g., headers,path-case). (default [verbs,verbs-case,headers,endpaths,midpaths,http-versions,path-case])
+      --status strings        Filter output by comma-separated status codes (e.g., 200,301,403) -k, --technique strings     Specify one or more attack techniques to use (e.g., headers,path-case). (default [verbs,verbs-case,headers,endpaths,midpaths,http-versions,path-case])
-      --timeout int           Specify a max timeout time in ms (default 6000) --status strings        Filter output by comma-separated status codes (e.g., 200,301,403) --unique                Show unique output based on status code and response length -u, --uri string            Specify the target URL for the request.
+      --timeout int           Specify a max timeout time in ms. (default 6000) --unique                Show unique output based on status code and response length -u, --uri string            Specify the target URL for the request.
-  -a, --user-agent string     pecify a custom User-Agent string for requests (default: 'nomore403').
+  -a, --user-agent string     Specify a custom User-Agent string for requests (default: 'nomore403').
   -v, --verbose               Enable verbose output for detailed request/response logging.
 ```